Joshuaatanu/sdg_goals_bot/readme.md

 ## Overview

 The AISustainabilityChatbot is an interactive chatbot designed to provide information and advice on sustainability practices and the United Nations Sustainable Development Goals (SDGs).
-It utilizes natural language processing (NLP) to understand user queries and generate responses using OpenAI's GPT-3.5-turbo model.
+It utilizes natural language processing (NLP) to understand user queries and generate responses using Google's Gemini API.

 ## Features